 This section and is sub-pages contains information regarding user experience design.
 Here, you'll find information about how BankID is presented to the end user, as well as some tips and tricks to keep in mind while setting up your BankID implementation.

 A note on Identity providers

-BankID currently offer two identity providers for end users:
+BankID currently offer three identity providers for end users:

 - BankID Netcentric relies on a code device (issued to end user from their issuing bank) or BankID-app, and a personal password, which the end user sets in the online bank.
 Some issuing banks have developed their own mobile-apps that replace their code device

 - BankID on Mobile will prompt the end user to check a transaction reference on their phone, as well as entering a PIN-code

 - BankID Substantial will allow biometric authentication on the users mobile device.